 Specific Learning Disability

-A specific learning disability (SLD) is the result of a neurological disorder which causes the learner to receive and process some information inaccurately.
-SLD can have a significant impact on learning.
+A specific learning disability (SpLD) is the result of a neurological disorder which causes the learner to receive and process some information inaccurately.
+SpLD can have a significant impact on learning.

 Research indicates that at least five per cent of higher education students have a learning disability which can cause significant difficulties for perceiving or processing auditory, visual or spatial information.
-The most common learning disability found in the higher-education environment is dyslexia.
-Other learning disabilities are dysgraphia and aphasia.
+The most common learning disability found in the higher education environment is dyslexia.
+Other learning disabilities are dysgraphia, discalculia, aphasia and less commonly dysmusia.

 Manifestations of the disability can vary over time.
-Often, a student who was diagnosed with SLD as child will have established avoidance, protective or compensatory strategies, which may not be appropriate at university.
+Often, a student who was diagnosed with SpLD as child will have established avoidance, protective or compensatory strategies, which may not be appropriate at university.

 - unusual and inconsistent spellings

-- reversals or transpositions of letters in words, or of numbers in figures, formulae and dates
+- reversals or transpositions of letters in words, or numbers in figures, formulae, dates and symbols (such as in mathematics or music)

 - omission of parts of words or sentences, or omission of auxiliary verbs, pronouns and prepositions

-- lack of proper order or demonstrated sequence in writing and mathematical calculations.
+- lack of proper order or demonstrated sequence in writing, mathematical calculations or music notation.

 Students may also mispronounce or misread words and have difficulty acquiring new vocabulary or a new language.
 Their reading rate is generally slower than average, though not necessarily in all areas.